AdaCore/training_material/courses/spark_for_ada_programmers/090_proving_absence_of_run_time_errors.rst

 ----------------------------

 * :toolname:`GNATprove` can automatically produce verification conditions to prove the absence of run-time errors
-* A verification condition is generated for:
+* A verification condition is generated for every potential run-time error

-   - Every potential run-time error, or
-   - Every execution path leading to a potential run-time error
-   - (Depending on the VC generation strategy)

 * Proving every verification condition proves that the potential run-time errors cannot arise in practice
 * Special case of regular proof